THE CODE ENFORCEMENT PROCESS

 In most cases, the individual responsible for the code violation is first notified of the violation through the issuance of either a Courtesy Notice or a Notice of Violation, and is given an opportunity to voluntarily correct the violation without a penalty.
 The Courtesy Notice or Notice of Violation explains what violations were found, and by what date the violations must be corrected.
 A re-inspection is then conducted to verify that the noted violations have been corrected.
 If the correction is not made within a reasonable timeframe, the individual may be subject to one or more of the enforcement remedies listed below.

 Parking Citation - This remedy is primarily designed to address vehicle related violations on residential properties including inoperable vehicle storage, RV storage, parking on unpaved surfaces, and commercial vehicle parking.
 In some cases, a parking citation may serve as the initial warning.
 Parking citation fines vary from $35.00 to $300.00.

 Administrative Citation – This remedy is designed to address the majority of code violations and in most cases provides a fifteen day compliance period in which corrections can be made without having to pay a fine.
 For certain severe violations, however, an immediate fine may be imposed.
 For a list of such violations, please refer to CMC 1.15.040.
-Administrative Citation fines are generally $75 for the first offense, and increase to $150 and $300 for the second and third offenses respectively.
-The maximum penalty is $1000 per violation, and may be assessed each day that the violation exists.
+Administrative fines shall be assessed in amounts specified by resolution of the city council (CMC 1.15.070).
+Fines may be assessed each day that the violation exists.

 Abatement - This remedy is used when the City needs to take action to abate a public nuisance such as a dangerous structure or hazardous pool.
 Typically, the City's Code Enforcement Division will hire a private contractor to abate the public nuisance.
 The City may also file a lien on the property following the abatement to recover the costs of the abatement.